HL7/fhir-shorthand/input/pagecontent/reference.md

 {%include tu-div.html%}

-* Restrict value[x] to the integer64 type (note: this data type was introduced in FHIR v4.2.0):
+* Restrict value[x] to the integer64 type (note: this datatype was introduced in FHIR v4.2.0):

   ```
   * value[x] only integer64